December 4-day ACTFL Oral Proficiency Interview (OPI) workshop and 1-day Oral Proficiency Guidelines (OPG) workshop

 The OPG Project is nearing its completion as language groups wrap up their final draft descriptors for each of the ten levels of proficiency and prepare to meet virtually for the last time on December 19th, 2020.
 Prior to this final meeting, each language groups will convene a final meeting, inviting certified testers of that language who have not participated in the OPG project to seek their feedback on the proposed OPG draft and to reach consensus for the final descriptors of each proficiency level.
 At the December 19th meeting, each group will present the highlights of their OPG language specific features for the following levels: Superior, Advanced, Intermediate, and Novice.
 In addition, each group will reflect on 1) how this project has impacted their teaching methods and 2) what related professional development goals the group would like to prioritize next.
 Examples of future goals may include curriculum standardization, materials development projects, the development of placement assessment and procedures, a journal article relating to the OPG development, and more.

-Following the December meeting, the final version of each language group’s oral proficiency guidelines (OPG) will be reviewed and posted to the SEALC website.
-These guidelines will describe ten levels of proficiency for Indonesian, Filipino, Thai, and Vietnamese and three major levels for Burmese.
+Following the December meeting, the final version of each language group’s oral proficiency guidelines (OPG) were reviewed and posted to the SEALC website.
+These guidelines describe ten levels of proficiency for Indonesian, Filipino, Thai, and Vietnamese and three major levels for Burmese.